atulkamble/aws-sqs-messaging-project/README.md

 ### 🎯 Objective:

-Create an AWS SQS standard queue, send messages into it, retrieve and delete those messages using a Python script.
+Create an AWS SQS standard queue, send messages into it, retrieve messages separately, and delete them using Python (Boto3) and AWS CLI.

 ---